sourcegraph/about/blogposts/2021/career-framework.md

 If you want to skip to the results, you can [read the handbook page](https://handbook.sourcegraph.com/engineering/career-development) or [read the summary](https://about.sourcegraph.com/blog/software-engineer-career-ladder/#The-Sourcegraph-career-development-framework) in this post.
 But if you want the story, and to see how you can apply our learnings at your company, read on.

+_Note: this post is a snapshot of our work as of October 2021.
+For the up-to-date source of truth, refer to our [handbook](https://handbook.sourcegraph.com/engineering/career-development)._

 ## Engineering managers, assemble!

 To create the career development framework, our VP of Engineering Nick Snyder formed a working group.
 We took on the [DACI framework](https://www.atlassian.com/team-playbook/plays/daci), meaning one person would drive the project, one person would approve the project’s results, a select few would contribute to the project, and everyone else would be informed.